 Students can earn 3 hours of 400-level course credit for gaining work experience in their chosen filed.
 GPA and employer restrictions do apply; interested students should apply for an internship at least a semester in advance of when they wish to earn credit.

-ROTORACT: Business students of all majors are also welcome to join Rotaract, a service club that fosters leadership and ethical business standards.
-Rotoract sponsors the annual "Black Tie or Not Ball" which raises $10,000 annually for the Rescue Mission.
+Rotaract: Business students of all majors are also welcome to join Rotaract, a service club that fosters leadership and ethical business standards.
+Rotaract sponsors the annual "Black Tie or Not Ball" which raises money annually for the Rescue Mission.
+Dr. Mary Lois White is the faculty advisor to Rotoract.

 Students may earn credit for some core business core course ( including MADM 301 and MKT 301) by successfully passing the appropriate College Level Examination Program (CLEP) test.